W1ll1am04/see-gpu-label-script/README.md

 The script will now download.
 * If you get "Download for gpu.sh Failed!!..."

-Then make sure you can acess github, if you still cannot download then please post issues in the issue tracker: https://github.com/W1ll1am04/see-vram-script/issues
+Then make sure you can acess to raw.githubusercontent.com/, if you still cannot download then please post issues in the issue tracker: https://github.com/W1ll1am04/see-vram-script/issues